mpv-player/mpv/DOCS/man/vo.rst

     Some features are available with OpenGL 3 capable graphics drivers only (or if the necessary extensions are available).

+    OpenGL ES 2.0 and 3.0 are supported as well.

     Hardware decoding over OpenGL-interop is supported to some degree.
 Note that in this mode, some corner case might not be gracefully handled, and color space conversion and chroma upsampling is generally in the hand of